Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Androsphinx.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/desert
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Androsphinx"]
 ---
 # Androsphinx
 *Source: Monster Manual p.
-281, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Candlekeep Mysteries*
+281. Available in the SRD.*

 An androsphinx bears the head of a humanoid male on its lion's body.
 Outwardly gruff and downcast, it often begins conversations with insults or negative observations.
 Beneath this gruff exterior, however, an androsphinx has a noble heart.
 It has no wish to lie or deceive, but it doesn't give away information readily, choosing its words as wisely as it guards its secrets.